shixiao/cs426-spring2022-labs/lab2/lab2.md

 (2) **In practice**, why is this not a major concern? i.e., how does Raft get around this theoretical possibility?

-Include your answers under the heading **2A-2** in `discussions.txt`.
+Include your answers under the heading **2A-2** in `discussions.md`.
 Reminder: you must cite any sources you consult or any discussions you may have had with your peers or the teaching staff.

 **ExtraCredit1.** Another issue that affects Raft liveness in the real world (e.g., this [Cloudfare outage](https://blog.cloudflare.com/a-byzantine-failure-in-the-real-world/)---though this is **not** a Byzantine failure.) is related to "term-inflation".
 Dr. Diego Ongaro described the problem and his idea of addressing this in Section 9.6 of his [thesis](https://web.stanford.edu/~ouster/cgi-bin/papers/OngaroPhD.pdf); [here](https://www.openlife.cc/sites/default/files/4-modifications-for-Raft-consensus.pdf) is MongoDB's detailed account of the "Pre-Vote" modification they implemented; [this blog post](https://decentralizedthoughts.github.io/2020-12-12-raft-liveness-full-omission/) further describe the ramification and limitations of Pre-Vote and CheckQuorum.
 Does the scenario you constructed above resolve if the Raft instances implement Pre-Vote and CheckQuorum?
 If so, could you construct a scenario where Raft leader election can be theoretically stuck even with Pre-Vote and CheckQuorum?
 If not, explain why not.
-Include your response under the heading **ExtraCredit1** in `discussions.txt`.
+Include your response under the heading **ExtraCredit1** in `discussions.md`.

 ### Task 2A-3
 Implement your own unit tests in a new file `my_raft_test.go`.
 By the end of this lab, you should write at least 5 tests.
 They could be tests on **2A** leader election, **2B** log replication, or **2C** persistence.